 It’s September of 1845, a year and a half after Joseph’s death.
-You’ll remember at this point that the Mormons in Hancock County, Illinois are under attack again and their houses are being burned down.
+You’ll remember at this point that the Latter-day Saints in Hancock County, Illinois are under attack again and their houses are being burned down.
 And as a result, Brigham Young is sending out rescue teams to bring refugees into Nauvoo.

-I’m Stephen Dethloff and this is the Strangers and Pilgrims podcast telling the story of the Death of the Mormon Prophet Joseph Smith.
+I’m Stephen Dethloff and this is the Strangers and Pilgrims podcast telling the story of the Death of the Prophet Joseph Smith.

-One day in September of 1845, Porter is leading a group of Mormon refugees through Warsaw’s railroad shanties to Nauvoo.
+One day in September of 1845, Porter is leading a group of Latter-day Saint refugees through Warsaw’s railroad shanties to Nauvoo.
 These are probably the same railroad shanties you’ll remember from episode 7 where Thomas Sharp rallied a mob to march to Carthage and Kill Joseph.
 The railroad shanties where Thomas said he was going to kill Joseph that day and “If the Governor tries to stop me, I’ll take his head from off his shoulders.”

 And, that’s how thinly justice was being served in Hancock County – the county sheriff -- Sheriff Backenstos had to, as a refugee, move his family into the safety of Nauvoo – because the mob could not be contained.